Zaid-Ajaj/the-elmish-book/chapters/commands/using-json.md

       let nextState = { state with StoreInfo = Resolved (Error httpError) }
       nextState, Cmd.none
 ```
 Here, nothing changed when we receive the `LoadStoreInfo Started` message into the program, we simply load the JSON from the server.
-However, when message `LoadStoreInfo (Finished (Ok storeInfoJson))` is received where `storeInfoJson` is a `string`, we try to parse that piece of string into an instance of `StoreInfo` using the `parseStoreInfo` function.
-We haven't defined that function yet and we will be using with `Thoth.Json` to do so.
+However, when the message `LoadStoreInfo (Finished (Ok storeInfoJson))` is received where `storeInfoJson` is a `string`, we try to parse that `string` into an instance of `StoreInfo` using the `parseStoreInfo` function.
+We haven't defined that function yet and we will be using `Thoth.Json` to do so.

 > We keep the parsing of the JSON in the `update` function instead of inside the asynchronous command.
 This is because JSON parsing is a pure operation and can be unit-tested without involving any side-effects which are sometimes easier to discarded when unit-testing the `update` function.